stratum/stratum/stratum/docs/setup_guide_barefoot_tofino_onos.md

 `./RELEASE/stretch/amd64/ONL-ONLPv2_ONL-OS_2020-06-22.1054-bb20e13_AMD64_INSTALLED_INSTALLER`.

 This is the ONL image you have to install on the switch in the next step.

+### 2) Using a pre-built ONL

+You can also download a pre-built ONL from [here](https://github.com/opennetworkinglab/OpenNetworkLinux/releases).

+:warning: You have to build or use the ONL from the fork mentioned above - if you use a pre-built installer by ONL itself, you will run into trouble with Stratum.

 ## Install ONL using ONIE